 \subsection{Our Contributions and Techniques}

-In this paper, we design a generic mechanism to reduce the projection complexity of many existing non-stationary methods from $\O(\log T)$ to $1$ \emph{without sacrificing the regret optimality}, hence matching the projection complexity of stationary methods.
-Our reduction is inspired by the recent advance in parameter-free online learning~\citep{COLT'18:black-box-reduction,COLT'19:Lipschitz-MetaGrad}.
-The idea is simple: we reduce the original problem learned in the feasible domain $\X$ to an alternative one learned in a \emph{surrogate domain} $\Y \supseteq \X$ such that the projection onto it is much cheaper, e.g., simply choosing $\Y$ as a properly scaled Euclidean ball; and moreover, a carefully designed \emph{surrogate loss} is necessary for the alternative problem to retain the regret optimality.
-We reveal that a necessary condition for our reduction mechanism to deploy and reduce the projection complexity is that the non-stationary online algorithm shall \emph{query the function gradient once and evaluate the function value once per round}.
-Several algorithms for the worst-case dynamic regret or adaptive regret already satisfy the requirements, so we can immediately deploy the reduction and obtain their efficient counterparts with the same regret guarantees and $1$ projection complexity.
-However, many non-stationary algorithms, particularly those designed for small-loss bounds, do not satisfy the requirement.
-Hence, we require non-trivial efforts to make them compatible.
-Due to this, we have developed a series of algorithms that achieve worst-case/small-loss dynamic regret and adaptive regret with one projection per round (actually, with one gradient query and one function evaluation per round as well).
+In this paper, we design a generic mechanism to reduce the projection complexity of many existing non-stationary methods from $\O(\log T)$ to $1$ \emph{without sacrificing regret optimality}, thereby matching the projection complexity of stationary methods.
+Our reduction is inspired by recent advances in parameter-free online learning~\citep{COLT'18:black-box-reduction,COLT'19:Lipschitz-MetaGrad}.
+The idea is simple: we reduce the original problem learned in the feasible domain $\X$ to an alternative one learned in a \emph{surrogate domain} $\Y \supseteq \X$ where projection is much cheaper, e.g., simply choosing $\Y$ as a properly scaled Euclidean ball; and moreover, a carefully designed \emph{surrogate loss} is necessary for the alternative problem to preserve the regret optimality.
+We reveal that a necessary condition for our reduction mechanism to deploy and reduce the projection complexity is that the non-stationary online algorithm shall \emph{query the gradient once and evaluate the function value once per round}.
+Several existing algorithms for obtaining the worst-case (problem-independent) dynamic regret or adaptive regret already satisfy the requirements, and our reduction immediately yields efficient counterparts with the same regret guarantees but only one projection per round.
+However, many non-stationary algorithms, particularly those designed for small-loss bounds, do not satisfy this condition, requiring non-trivial efforts to make them compatible.
+To this end, we develop a family of algorithms that achieve worst-case/small-loss dynamic regret and adaptive regret with with one projection, one gradient query, and one function evaluation per round.